jetnew/academicpages/_pages/about.md

   - /about.html
 ---

-* I’m a computer science undergraduate, minor in statistics, enrolled in the University Scholars Programme (USP) at the National University of Singapore (NUS).
+* I’m a computer science undergraduate, enrolled in the University Scholars Programme (USP) at the National University of Singapore (NUS).
-* I’m currently researching model-based reinforcement learning, supervised by Prof. Harold Soh at the Collaborative Learning and Adaptive Robots (CLeAR) lab as an undergraduate researcher.
+* I’m currently researching model-based reinforcement learning, supervised by Prof. Harold Soh at the Collaborative Learning and Adaptive Robots ([CLeAR](http://clear-nus.github.io/)) lab as an undergraduate researcher.
-* In my free time, I direct the workshops team at NUS Statistics Society, delivering data science workshops in NUS.
+* In my free time, I direct the workshops team at [NUS Statistics Society](https://sites.google.com/view/nusstatisticssociety/workshops), delivering data science workshops in NUS.
 * I previously interned as a machine learning engineer at Grab (2020) and IMDA (2019).

 # news

+* Feb 2020 - I was awarded the USP Honour Roll in recognition for achievements in USP.
 * Dec 2020 - I begun a 1-year research programme on reinforcement learning at NUS.
 * Aug 2020 - I [spoke at Singapore Google Developer Space](https://www.youtube.com/watch?v=wl_Z9URl6BU) about my internship work at Grab.